Rosenthal-Lab-at-Dana-Farber/CT-body-composition/docs/inference.md

 averaged.
 This usually gives a more robust result, but setting it too high will cause the model to segment areas that it wasn't trained to segment.
-If this option is chosen, there is an additional sub-directory of the output directory called `all_slices`, which stores segmentation masks for every output slice in `.png` format.
+If this option is chosen, there is an additional sub-directory of the output directory called `all_slices`, which stores segmentation masks and original images for every output slice in `.png` format in sub-directories named by `{MRN}_{ACC}_{SeriesInstanceUID}`.
+The filename of the `.png` images matches that the position in the JSON file.
 The preview image contains just the chosen center slice.

 `--use_directory_list`, `-l` - If there are a large number of input directories that need to be searched to find the studies listed in the CSV file, it may